 Company valuation is something of a nebulous concept.
-After all, how exactly can you describe what a company is or should be worth?
+After all, how, exactly, can you describe what a company is or should be worth?
 Simply use share price, and you’ll be missing out on a huge part of the story, as share prices can be manipulated or split, and they don’t give an accurate valuation number of a company as a whole.
 One method that’s quite popular among investors and analysts is market capitalization, which does incorporate share price and also the number of shares that a company has outstanding.
-By this metric, McDonald’s (MCD) had a market cap of over $159.59 billion as of the close of business on Oct.
-11.
+By this metric, McDonald’s (NYSE: MCD) had a market cap of over $191.58 billion as of Aug.
+4.

 McDonald’s has taken a long road to get to a valuation in the hundreds of billions of dollars.
 The company evolved in two very distinct phases.
 The original founders, the McDonald brothers, shepherded the first incarnation of the restaurant from its inception in 1940 to its sale in 1961.
 From there, visionary Ray Kroc, whose name became synonymous with the McDonald’s known and loved the world over today, took over.
 The rest, as they say, is history.

 Here’s a look at McDonald’s current financial position, plus an overview of the company’s history and future projections to help you decide if you should invest in the stock.